-A MESSAGE FROM DEAN STEKETEE
+A MESSAGE FROM SSW

 The BU School of Social Work (SSW) is committed to educating professionals who can promote social and economic justice in the urban environment.
 The School’s aim is to prepare social workers who will become leaders in a complex, diverse, and multicultural society, and possess the knowledge and skills necessary to address the needs and potential of individuals, families, groups, organizations, and communities.